auroraextensions/docs/magento/extensions/2.x/simplereturns/source/configuration.rst

 Store Information Settings
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Return shipments require the store information settings to be set.
+Return shipments require specific store information fields to be set.
 You can view and update store information settings by navigating to *Stores* > *Configuration* > *General* > *Store Information*.
 The following fields must be set:

 1. Store Name